odangomoe/nyaascrape/README.md

-This is fork from the original nyaascrape hosted here: https://code.ivysaur.me/nyaascrape.html
+This is a fork from the original nyaascrape hosted here: https://code.ivysaur.me/nyaascrape.html

 This fork adds support for MySQL.